The Hutt Valley Model Engineering Society Inc

 Members keep in touch through our monthly newsletter, "Blast Pipe".
-This is one of the best model engineering club newsletters in the world and is regularly mentioned in Model Engineer magazine.
-Edited by Peter Anderson, there is always a good variety of articles though more are always needed!
+This is a widely recognised model engineering club newsletter and is regularly mentioned in Model Engineer magazine.
+There is always a good variety of articles though more are always needed!
 The Maidstone (Upper Hutt) club shares space in Blast Pipe on a co-operative basis.

 Photos and Videos

 To get here, follow the Petone Esplanade until you see the Mobil station on the right.
 Take the next right (Kirkcaldy St) and the next right (Marine Parade).
 From Eastern Hutt, take the Wellington exit from the Hutt Park roundabout (rotary) and take the first left once you've crossed the Hutt River bridge.
 You can also carry on and turn left immediately past Mobil.

 Meetings are at 7:30pm on the first Wednesday of every month (except January) at our Marine Parade club rooms.
 We usually have guest speakers on interesting topics and a "show and tell" table.
 Special visits to factories or other engineering-related sites, club auctions and the annual barbecue round out our monthly activities.
 Visitors are welcome at any time.